Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Health Insurance Ireland

 Shorter waiting times is just one of the cover benefits.

-Private health insurance can help you cover the cost of many treatments, including at private and high-tech hospitals, as well as some out-of-hospital services such as dental care.
+Private health insurance helps towards the cost of healthcare, including at private and high-tech hospitals, as well as some out-of-hospital services such as dental care.
 Depending on your plan, you could also benefit from a range of extras, from ‘digital doctor’ to shorter waiting periods and more.

 Read on to find out what you should know before choosing a health insurance plan.

 Almost every health insurance policy is different, so it’s not a case of comparing apples for apples.
 Instead, you have to look at the bigger picture.